 Lectio Divina & Praying the Seven Penitential Psalms: Podcast and Prayer Journal

 In this Thriving in the Trenches podcast, I talk with Megan Schrieber and Becky Traylor Carter about lectio divina, why hanging out with God in Scripture is so important to me and how I came to value the penitential side of Lent (plus a simple how-to for praying with Scripture using lectio divina).

 Pour Your Heart Out in this Lenten Prayer Journal

-Create in Me a Clean Heart, my Lectio Prayer Journal, will help you learn to pray with Scripture as you focus on a single psalm each week, returning to it daily with fresh insight.
-Originally designed for use during Lent, it can easily be used at any time and is perfect for reflection during the Year of Mercy.
+Create in Me a Clean Heart, one of my Lectio Prayer Journals, will help you learn to pray with Scripture as you focus on a single psalm each week, returning to it daily with fresh insight.
+Originally designed for use during Lent, it can easily be used at any time.

 - Learn first-hand how lectio divina—a time-tested method of praying with Scripture—can help you converse with God